tarcinapp/entity-persistence-gateway/readme.md

 * Authorization policy execution with the OPA (Open Policy Agent).
 * Resource filtering in responses based on the policy execution results.
 # Authentication
 This application uses JWT based token authentication.
 JWT token validation takes place only if the rs256 encrypted public key provided.
 Roles are extraced from the JWT token.
+Roles must present in payload as string array with the `roles` key.
+Email verification status must present with the `email_verified` key.
 # Authorization
 This application requires 4 level of roles: admin, editor, member and visitor.
 You can configure names for the roles in configuration.
 Roles must be in JWT according to the configuration.
 Admin: Can query, create, alter and delete all the data.